 Most notable, Jeff Reynolds played a 1062 in the Los Angeles Philharmonic for many years.
 The story is funny.
 Jeff was perusing trombones on display at a Los Angeles trade show, I believe it was the annual NAMM show.
 After being underwhelmed at most makers' offerings, he happened upon the Getzen display.
 Seeing the 1062 in red brass, he picked it up, played a few notes, and in his typical style, said, "I'm not leaving without this horn."
 The sales rep said, "I'm sorry sir, this horn is already reserved for a dealer."
 Jeff's reply was something like, "You may not know who I am.
 I'm bass trombonist of the LA Philharmonic and I'm playing this horn in tonight's concert."
 "Yes, sir, I'm sure that can be arranged."

 As with the 1052, a red or yellow brass bell is available, as the 1062FDR or 1062 FD respectively.
 The red brass bell should add a warmth and broadness to the tone, as well as more malleability.
 This allows you to change the tone from dark to brassy with less effort.
 The yellow brass bell has a more stable sound, with similar tone quality between soft and loud dynamics.
 The volume changes, but the tone, less so.
 The yellow bell also has a bit more projection.
 WHen you need a bazooka to project to the back of a large hall, that is the one.
-The Getzen 1062 includes a wood hard case, 3 leadpipes, and a Getzen 1.5G mouthpiece.
+The Getzen 1062 includes 3 leadpipes, and a Getzen 1.5G mouthpiece.
+Case is sold separately.

 Musicians who make their living playing bass trombones are well aware of the new Getzen Eternas.
 From symphony to swing to school concert bands, the Getzen Eterna bass trombones continue to get the job done.